muzishen/IMAGHarmony/README.md

-## 💡 Abstract:
+## 💡 Introduction
-Recent diffusion models have advanced image editing by enhancing visual quality and control, supporting broad applications across creative and personalized domains.
-However, current image editing largely overlooks multi-object scenarios, where precise control over object categories, counts, and spatial layouts remains a significant challenge.
+IMAGHarmony tackles the challenge of controllable image editing in multi-object scenes, where existing models struggle with aligning object quantity and spatial layout.
-To address this, we introduce a new task, quantity-and-layout consistent image editing (QL-Edit), which aims to enable fine-grained control of object quantity and spatial structure in complex scenes.
+To this end, IMAGHarmony introduces a structure-aware framework for quantity-and-layout consistent image editing (QL-Edit), enabling precise control over object count, category, and arrangement.
-We further propose IMAGHarmony, a structure-aware framework that incorporates harmony-aware attention (HA) to integrate multimodal semantics, explicitly modeling object counts and layouts to enhance editing accuracy and structural consistency.
+We propose a harmony-aware attention (HA) mechanism to jointly model object structure and semantics, and a preference-guided noise selection (PNS) strategy to stabilize generation by selecting semantically aligned initial noise.
-In addition, we observe that diffusion models are susceptible to initial noise and exhibit strong preferences for specific noise patterns.
-Motivated by this, we present a preference-guided noise selection (PNS) strategy that chooses semantically aligned initial noise samples based on vision-language matching, thereby improving generation stability and layout consistency in multi-object editing.
-To support evaluation, we construct HarmonyBench, a comprehensive benchmark covering diverse quantity and layout control scenarios.
+Our method is trained and evaluated on HarmonyBench, a newly curated benchmark with diverse editing scenarios.
-Extensive experiments demonstrate that IMAGHarmony consistently outperforms state-of-the-art methods in structural alignment and semantic accuracy.

 ![architecture](./assets/page1.png)

 ## 🚀 Dataset Demo